akiva-capital-holdings/pairwyse-dsl/docs/dsl/ProgramContext.md

 function setProgram(bytes _data) public
 ```

-_ATTENTION!
-Works only during development!
-Will be removed.
-Sets the final version of the program._
+_Sets the final version of the program._

 #### Parameters